aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/_index.md

             // Set the operator.
             validation.operator = OperatorType.None;

-            // Set the in cell drop down.
+            // Set the in‑cell drop‑down.
             validation.inCellDropDown = true;

             // Set the formula1.